-You might think there’s not much for freelancers to learn from the world’s largest e-commerce retailer.
+You might think there’s not much for freelancers to learn from the world’s largest online retailer.
 After all, freelancers offer services, not products.

 Well, you’d be wrong.

 Jeff Bezos, Amazon founder and CEO, launched the company in 1994 at the age of 30.
 He quit his Wall Street job and started selling books out of his garage in Bellevue, Wash.
 Today, you can find just about anything you want or need on Amazon.
 And Amazon is one of the most valuable public companies in the world: #2 in the Fortune 500 and #2 most admired companies in the world, also by Fortune (2022).

 1. Put Customers and Clients First

 From the start, Amazon put its customers first.
 Understanding and responding to customer needs enabled the company to grow quickly.

 2. Make it Easy Like Amazon Does

 Shopping on Amazon is super easy.
 The website’s search engine quickly finds what you’re looking for, offering you related products to consider too.
 Check-out is fast and easy, especially if you use 1-click ordering.
 I’ve never had a tech problem ordering anything from Amazon.